Heating Instructions

 • Cover tightly with foil: This prevents the chicken from drying out and keeps the sauce from reducing further.

 • Bake for 25-35 minutes or until the internal temperature reaches 165°F (74°) in the thickest part of the chicken.
+Halfway though heating, stir the sauce gently if needed and rotate the dish.

-• Optional - Uncover for the last 5 minutes if you prefer slightly thicker sauce.
+• Optional: Uncover for the last 5 minutes if you prefer slightly thicker sauce.

 Chicken Parmesan